-These evocative villages in Sicily, often unknown, stands out for some distinctive traits that make them unique in their being not exactly famous.
-This, however, leads you to experience a touch of reserved luxury and, at the same time, the authenticity of experiences related to local culture.
+These evocative villages in Sicily, often unknown, stand out for some distinctive traits that make them unique in their being not exactly famous.
+This, however, leads you to experience a touch of private luxury and, at the same time, the authenticity of experiences related to local culture.

 Agira, the sweetest village

 This small village in Sicily stands on Mount Teja at 670 meters above sea level and lies astride the valleys formed by the Salso and Dittaino rivers.
 The origin of the name could go back either to its founder or to the presence of a silver mine (argyros, which means “silver” in ancient Greek).
 According to the legend narrated by the famous historian Diodoro Siculo, it seems that Hercules passed by Agira where he was greeted with honors for having faced his tenth effort: taking the oxen from Gerione, a giant with three bodies and three heads.
 After defeating the troops of the Sicani people in the hinterland of Sicily, he was hosted in Agira.
 Here, he repaid the hospitality received, by building a lake and a temple for his nephew Iolao, who had taken part in the epic undertaking.

 But Agira is known, above all, for its delicious treats called Cassatelle di Agira, “panzerotti” filled with cocoa and almonds, flavored with cinnamon.
 I recommend you taste and buy them at Bottega delle Cassatelle.
 Here, they are so delicious!
 If you are going to visit Agira in Autumn, in the month of November, join the local festival dedicated to this Sicilian dessert.

 For accommodation I recommend Case al Borgo-Agira Center-Home Relais, with spectacular views of the countryside and a beautiful swimming pool.
 It is the perfect place for those looking for relaxation away from the busy city.
 At their restaurant you can also taste the local cuisine.